libp2p/specs/protocol-select/README.md

 - Including a protocol both by its _Protocol Name_ and _Protocol ID_ in the list
   of supported protocols.

   Note, when optimistically negotiating a stream protocol as an initiator, with a remote which might or might not support a protocol's _Protocol ID_, one can send a list containing both the _Protocol Name_ and the _Protocol ID_ for the same protocol and directly optimistically send application data.
+The remote signals whether it supports the _Protocol Name_ or the _Protocol ID_ by accepting either in their response.

 ## FAQ